simo-net/densenet-eb/README.md

 ## DenseNet for Neuromorphic Datasets

-This repository contains the code for training a 2D-CNN with DenseNet architecture on both the (Neuromorphic) N-MNIST and the (Fixational Neuromorphic) FN-MNIST for benchmarking the spatial information in them.
-Two different scripts are available, for using either grayscale frames (1 channel) or both ON/OFF polarities (2 channels).
+This repository contains the code for training a 2D-CNN with DenseNet architecture on both the (Neuromorphic) N-MNIST and the (Fixational Neuromorphic) FN-MNIST datasets.
+The aim is to benchmark the spatial information of such event-based data.
+Two different scripts are available, for using either grayscale frames (1 channel) or both ON/OFF polarities (2 channels) accumulated from the events.
+Unfortunately data cannot be uploaded due to its size.
+Finally, a Dockerfile is available for building a docker image (based on the tensorflow/tensorflow:latest-gpu image) in order to run the scripts from the relative docker container (see the file in the _docs_ folder for further info).

 ### 1 - Training with two-channeled frames